 In appropriate cases, seemingly large amounts of compensation are justified.
-It is settled, inflation should be considered by while deciding the quantum of compensation.
+It is settled, inflation should be considered by while deciding on quantum of compensation.

 That is merely 18 Crores more than what a Medically Negligent Hospital was ordered to pay in (2014) 1 SCC 384 for 1 death.
 Uphaar Cinema Tragedy: 59 died, never to forget 100s who were injured.

-In 2011, the SC refused to stay an order directing the Times Global Broadcasting Co.
+In 2011, SC refused to stay an order directing Times Global Broadcasting Co.
 Ltd. to deposit Rs.
-20 Crores in the relevant Court as also furnish Rs.
+20 Crores as also furnish Rs.
 80 Crores in Bank Guarantees.
-It was a Defamation Suit.
-A Defamation Suit filed by a Judge.
-A Defamation Suit filed by a Retired Judge of the Hon’ble Supreme Court of India for a 15 second error [See, (2014) 1 SCC 703].
+It was a Defamation Suit filed by a Judge.
+Defamation Suit filed by a Retired Judge of Hon’ble Supreme Court of India for a 15 second error [(2014) 1 SCC 703].
 The error lasted far longer in Uphaar Cinema Tragedy.

-Like James Hadley Chase said once, “goldfish have no hiding place”.
+James Hadley Chase said once, “gold fish have no hiding place”.
 We shall be watching, Mr. Sushil Ansal.